anderson-ryan92/fakelife/README.md

 ## Architecture

-CloutMarket is built using the MVVM (Model-View-ViewModel) architecture pattern:
+FakeLife is built using the MVVM (Model-View-ViewModel) architecture pattern:

 - **Models**: Core data structures that represent entities in the app
 - **Views**: SwiftUI-based user interface components